jqno/jqno.github.io/_posts/2015-02-28-hacking-java-enums.md

 While Objenesis maybe a relatively unknown library, it is actually pretty widely used.
 The most famous libraries that use it are [Mockito](http://mockito.org) (and basically all mocking frameworks), and [Spring Framework](http://projects.spring.io/spring-framework/).
 But there are more.
 Many more.
 EqualsVerifier uses it to instantiate values for the fields of the class it's testing.

+**EDIT 27 feb 2020** What follows no longer works in JDK 12 and beyond.
+See [here](https://bugs.openjdk.java.net/browse/JDK-8218269) for more information.
+But you can still achieve the same effect with a tool like Byte Buddy 😉.

-OK, now we that know this, can we go one further?
+OK, now that we know this, can we go one further?
 It turns out we can:

 ![Call Me Sometime](/images/2015-02-28-hacking-java-enums/CallMeSometime.png)